dothq/browser-desktop/docs/src/contributing/getting_started.md

         - components
 ```

-Once cloned, you can either stay in the `gecko-release` directory to switch into `dot`.
+Once cloned, you can either stay in the `gecko-dev` directory to switch into `dot`.

 You can now start your IDE or editor and move onto the build step.